mrazjava/booklink/sandbox/README.md

 ## No Sandbox
 More adventurous souls can run booklink images via [docker-compose](https://github.com/mrazjava/booklink#docker-compose) or even directly with docker.
-The included `env` file drives the config of an image we spin.
-For example, here we run a `pre` image reachable on port `8888`:
+The included `env` file drives the config of an image we spin; at minimum, it should override database URL to point at the container service (`APP_BE_DB_URL=jdbc:postgresql://pg:5432/booklink`) since postgres is hosted on another container.
+Here we run a `stg` image reachable on port `8888`:
 ```
-docker run -p8888:8080 --env-file=env mrazjava/booklink-backend:master
+docker run --network booklinkbackend_default --env-file=/tmp/env mrazjava/booklink-backend:develop
 ```

 ## docker-compose